perfectwebtech/blog/content/about.md

 I’m also a student at the University of Auckland, studying computer science and information systems.

-My first taste of coding I got when I was about 13, when I had a website on Yola - a drag-and-drop builder.
+My first taste of coding I got when I was about 10, when I had a website on Yola - a drag-and-drop site builder.
 I would insert HTML iframes for other sites, essentially making a dashboard of sorts for all my daily tasks like checking my hotmail and playing Runescape (it was a different time).
 I had several pages which I lost edit access to due to redirects because I embedded an SSL site - there were many "new new new new email" pages.

 But I eventually discovered a little thing called PHP, and I was so totally hooked - I got some basic free hosting on a now-defunct service called 'Azok' ([R.I.P.](https://web.archive.org/web/20120212022309/http://azok.org:80/)), and followed some tutorials I found on YouTube.
 Most of these had something related to my current interest which was, of course, Minecraft.
 You bet your ass I had a Minecraft server, what 13-14 year-old didn’t?